-    8. My friend has been transported to the hospital in Kostrzyn nad Odrą.
-Where is it?
-Can you take me there?
+My friend has been taken to a hospital in Kostrzyn nad Odrą.
+Can you drive me there?

 The hospital is located at Narutowicza Street 6.
 Unfortunately, you have to get there on your own.

-10. I need to get injections.
-Can you help me at one of the first aid stations or do I have to go to Kostrzyn?
+I need to get injections daily.
+Can you administer them, or do I have to go to the city hospital?

-If you have both the medication and a recommendation from your doctor, our rescuers can give you injections.
+If you have both the medication and a recommendation from your doctor, our medics can give you injections.

-We can keep your medicine safe - store it in fridge, for example.
-Put your personal information on it, including your first and last name, your phone number, the name of the medicine and the dose schedule.
+We can keep your medicine safe - store it in the fridge, for example.
+Put your personal information on it, including your first and last name, your phone number, the name of the medicine and the dosing schedule.